aaronhktan/jyut-dict/README.md

 make
 sudo make install
 ```
-3. Open Jyut Dictionary in Qt Creator, and add DEFINES+="PORTABLE" to the QMake configuration if you would like to isolate your debug build from any system files.
+3. Open CMakeLists.txt in Qt Creator, and define `CMAKE_CXX_FLAGS` as `-DPORTABLE -DDEBUG` in the CMake configuration if you would like to isolate your debug build from any system files.
 4. Compile and run!

 ## Packaging for release